Breast Cancer Symptoms

 Nurse Navigator

-- Their goal is to help you feel better prepared to explore your treatment options — in whatever ways you want that information.
+- The navigator’s goal is to help you feel better prepared to explore your treatment options.

-- They will also work with you and your breast cancer providers to ensure you can seamlessly access care across Rush.
+- Your navigator will also work with you and your breast cancer providers to ensure you can seamlessly access care across Rush.

-- Once you have completed treatment, they work with you to create a breast cancer survivor plan.
+- Once you have completed treatment, the navigator works with you to create a survivor of breast cancer plan.

 Nonsurgical Breast Cancer Treatments